 GEDDI is seeking a bold leader to scale a nascent non-profit to a full-blown foundation that empowers Black business development by providing resources, access and tools to Black-owned businesses and emerging entrepreneurs.

-Founded in 2020, GEDDI operates Just Boss Up, a business accelerator program that gives 100 graduates per year the tools for participants to legally establish a business.
+Founded in 2020, GEDDI operates Just Boss Up, a business accelerator program that gives 100 graduates per year the tools to legally establish a business.

-The organization is seeking to grow from a Louisville-based program-operating non-profit to a wealth-generating engine that funds black-owned businesses development locally, regionally and nationally.
+The organization is seeking to grow from a Louisville-based, program-operating, non-profit to a wealth-generating engine that funds Black-owned business development locally, regionally and nationally.